jiji-krk/MaskDetection/README.md

 - Train on a **larger dataset** to improve generalization.
 - Optimize inference speed for real-time detection.
 - Deploy as a **web service** using FastAPI or Flask.

-Would you like any modifications or additions? 🚀